onsi/ginkgo/docs/index.md

 will generate a spec with description `"Studying books when the book is long can be read over multiple sessions"`.

-When `--focus` and/or `--skip` are provided Ginkgo will _only_ run specs with descriptions that match the focus regexp **and** _don't_ match the skip regexp.
+When `--focus` and/or `--skip` are provided, Ginkgo will _only_ run specs with descriptions that match the focus regexp **and** _don't_ match the skip regexp.
 You can provide `--focus` and `--skip` multiple times.
 The `--focus` filters will be ORed together and the `--skip` filters will be ORed together.
 For example, say you have the following specs:

 ```go
 It("likes dogs", func() {...})